 I proudly served as Deputy Digital Director for Obama for America-Michigan in 2012, telling stories about their field organizing efforts.
 I was also part of those field activities, as a Team Organizer, giving me a unique skill set: I’m well-suited to telling the story of an organization’s work in the field because I have the advantage of first-hand experience.
 Plus, I can combine communications and community organizing for highly effective outcomes.

-I’m a periodic contributor to Eclectablog, a widely respected political news and commentary blog, where I created story series on the Affordable Care Act‘s positive impact on people’s lives, the potential harms of Catholic hospital systems and the personal experiences of transgender people.
+I’ve been a contributor to Eclectablog, a widely respected political news and commentary blog, where I created story series on the Affordable Care Act‘s positive impact on people’s lives, the potential harms of Catholic hospital systems and the personal experiences of transgender people.

 This testimonial about my extensive reporting advocating for Michigan Medicaid expansion from Eclectablog’s Chris Savage demonstrates exactly how my combined skills — particularly storytelling — can engage people, motivate action and deliver results: